tamakhusunder/facial_recognition/README.md

 add folder called 'faces' to run face-cap.ipynb

-need folder of facesqq with validation and train inside it, to run webcam_recognizer
+need folder of facesqq with validation folder and train folder inside it, to run webcam_recognizer